ryantd42/NY-Legislative-Git/2023/A7895B-2023/bill.md

  being  a  single  parent,  having  children with special needs, and many other factors.
   § 2.
-1. There is hereby established an interagency task  force  hereby known  as  the  Marshall plan for moms intergency task force which shall consist of the following members or their designees: (a) the commission- er of the department of labor, who shall serve as chair; (b) the commis- sioner of the department of social services; (c) the chair of the  work- ers'  compensation  board;  (d)  the  commissioner  of the department of health; (e) the director of  the  division  of  human  rights;  (f)  two members,  who shall be appointed by the governor, one upon the recommen- dation of the New York State American Federation of Labor  and  Congress of  Industrial  Organizations and one upon the recommendation of the New York State Business Council; (g) one member, who shall be  appointed  by the  speaker  of the assembly; (h) one member, who shall be appointed by the temporary president of the senate; (i)  one  member,  who  shall  be appointed  by  the  minority leader of the assembly; and (j) one member, who shall be appointed by the minority leader of the senate.
+1. There is hereby established an interagency task  force  hereby known  as  the Marshall plan for moms interagency task force which shall consist of the following members or their designees: (a) the commission- er of the department of labor,  or  such  commissioner's  designee,  who shall  serve  as chair; (b) the commissioner of the department of social services, or such commissioner's designee; (c) the chair of the workers' compensation board, or such chair's designee; (d)  the  commissioner  of the  department  of  health,  or  such  commissioner's designee; (e) the director of the division of human rights, or such  director's  designee;
+ (f)  two members who shall be appointed by the governor; (g) two members who shall be appointed by the speaker of the assembly; (h)  two  members who shall be appointed by the temporary president of the senate; (i) one member  who  shall  be appointed by the minority leader of the assembly;
+ and (j) one member who shall be appointed by the minority leader of  the senate.
-  2. The interagency task force shall meet as often as is necessary, but no less than once per month and where otherwise appropriate to  fulfill- ing  its duties under this chapter.
+  2. The interagency task force shall meet as often as is necessary, but no  less  than  four  times  per year and where otherwise appropriate to fulfilling its duties under this chapter.
 The members of the commission shall serve without compensation but shall be entitled to  reimbursement for all necessary expenses incurred in the performance of their duties.
   §  3.
 The Marshall plan for moms interagency task force shall examine the following policy areas and issue proposals and recommendations ther-
  eon:
+ A. 7895--B  3

   1. The utilization of recurring payments or  financial  assistance  to mothers  and  other  caregivers  and  any  equivalent policies under all current state and federal programs.
- A. 7895--A  3

   2. The current utilization rates and impacts of the state paid family leave  program as well as specific impacts of the program on mothers and other caregivers.
   3. Current state policy  impacting  the  childcare  industry  and  the access or availability of child care in all areas of the state.
   4. The  availability and access to unemployment for New Yorkers who have left a job or worked reduced hours in order to take  on  caregiving responsibilities.
   5. The impact of any new policies imposed by the federal government or by  state  or  local  officials  during  the COVID-19 pandemic that have impacted mothers and other caregivers in the workforce.
   6. The availability and access to mental health  support  for  mothers and other caregivers, and the impact of access or availability to mental health support on such families.
   7. The  access  and  availability  of all such programs for immigrant families, and the impact of inaccessibility  or  unavailability  of  any such programs on immigrant families and the state.
   8. Any  other  areas  the  task force deems relevant in the review of policies that may impact mothers and other caregivers.
   § 4.
-Within  one year of the effective date of this act, in carrying out its functions, the task force shall hold five public hearings around the state to foster discussions among, and conduct formal  public  hear- ings  with  requisite public notice to solicit input and recommendations from statewide and regional stakeholder interests.
+Within one year of the effective date of this  act,  in  carrying out  its functions, the task force shall hold two public hearings around the state to foster discussions among, and conduct formal  public  hear- ings  with  requisite public notice to solicit input and recommendations from statewide and regional stakeholder interests.
 The task force  shall also accept public input in writing.
-The task force may utilize remote access such as web conferencing in order to comply with  the  provisions of this section.
   § 5.
-Within two years of the effective date of this act the task force shall  report  its  findings  and  recommendations  to the governor, the temporary president of the senate and the speaker of the  assembly,  and shall  publicize its findings on a website provided by the department of labor.
+Within two years of the effective date of this act the task force shall  report  its  findings  and  recommendations  to the governor, the temporary president of the senate and the speaker of the  assembly,  and shall publicize its findings on the website of the department of labor.
   §  6.
 This  act shall take effect immediately and shall expire and be deemed repealed 3 years after such date.